jdmar3/comp426/content/guide/software/windows.md

 3. After the download completes, open it.
 4. Continue through the installation screens using the default settings until the install is complete.

+You also will find a good guide to get started with installing git [here](https://rogerdudler.github.io/git-guide/).

 ## Visual Studio Code - Programming Text Editor
 This semester, we will write all assignment code using the Visual Studio Code editor.